orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 Difficulties
 - Normal (Lose X levels on death)
-- Hard (Lose X x 2 levels on death)
+- Hard (Lose X x 2 levels on death, harder mobs)
-- Hardcore (full reset on death) ; can still visit the map as a spectator.
+- Same as hard Hardcore (full reset on death) ; can still visit the map as a spectator.

 Losing progress, disables the selection you had (highlights that you lost it on death and can be regained.)
 Then you can reselect it on lvl-up or choose something else.